ekickx/nvim/README.md

+> **NOTE**: This config now only compatible for version v0.5.
+For lower version, see [nvim-stable branch](https://github.com/ekickx/mmm-nvimrc/tree/nvim-stable).

 > This config is inspired by [mnabil](https://github.com/mnabila/nvimrc) and [bandithijo](https://github.com/bandithijo/nvimrc/) nvimrc.

 > A good config is config made by yourself.
 This repo's intention is to share how I manage my config so you can use it as reference to make your own config.